AveryClapp/ESMM-Research/README.md

 - **Pattern-based Sparsity**: 8-bit pattern recognition and kernel specialization

 ## Current Work:
-Experiment 1: Run the A-sparsity checks on a warp subtile that is 32 down.
 Experiment 2: While loop with no conditional checks and a list that stores non-zero values to be computed on that the warp computes and then returns.
 W/o diverging threads

 ## TODOs: